OJ/bsides-2017-ctf-docker/README.md

 > Wait.. can't I just attach to the running container and cheat?

 Yes, you can.
 Don't do that.
 It's lame, it's against the spirit of this release, and you won't learn as much.
 Do it the proper way!
+You'll hopefully feel a bit of pain while figuring things out, but you'll learn something in the process.

 > Can I produce a write-up for a challenge, or live-stream the process of completing it?